SajeelKA/AgenticSamples/README.md

 Next, it generates the required outputs by feeding the proper context into the LLM (GPT-4o-mini)

-To run the file, clone the repository, make sure you have a ".env" file within this directory and input OPENAI_API_KEY=<KEY> in it
+To run the file, clone the repository, make sure you have a ".env" file within this directory and input OPENAI_API_KEY="YOUR KEY" in it

 Next, run the command "python InteractiveRAG.py" from the root directory